Use case #0002

 14:26:44

-Physical Aadhaar card detected (not photograph).
-OCR: Name "Priya Ramachandran Sharma", DOB 14/08/1988, last 4 digits "4841".
+Physical SSN / government ID card detected (not photograph).
+OCR: Name "Priya Ramachandran Johnson", DOB 14/08/1988, last 4 digits "4841".
 Verbal confirmation recorded: "four eight four one" — matches OCR extract.
 Document clarity: all 4 corners visible, OCR confidence 98%, no glare occlusion.
 Cross-check vs application: Name match 94% (middle name variant), DOB exact match, address — PASS.

 Auto